About this course

 |Duration||12 months full-time or 12 months full-time or 24 months part-time or 24 months part-time|

 Current research on inclusive practices has identified a need for more classroom teachers to be trained in early intervention and working with students who have additional needs at pre- and post-service levels.
 The Master of Learning Intervention aims to do this by providing training to teachers, practitioners and early childhood educators in understanding the learning and programming needs of children and young people with disabilities, specific learning difficulties and hearing impairment enrolled in specialist schools, mainstream schools and early childhood settings.
 This course is also appropriate for allied health professionals engaged in working with this cohort of children and young people, their families and teachers.

-Students enrolled in the Master of Learning Intervention can choose to specialise in one of the following: disability, specific learning difficulties or hearing impairment.
+Students enrolled in the Master of Learning Intervention can choose to specialise in one of the following: disability, specific learning difficulties or deaf education.
 In addition to the four core and two elective subjects that make up the specialty, students can choose to study Stream A or Stream B.

 The Learning Intervention Minor Projects (Stream B) is suitable for allied-health practitioners, early childhood teachers and international students who are not seeking VIT registration.
 In this stream two minor projects replace the practical experiences.